 Here I’ll focus mainly on the journal marketplace, which accounts for the great majority of dollars spent by research libraries.
 Books pose a somewhat different set of issues.

 To invoke another metaphor and provide some comparative context, consider the marketplace for office chairs.
 If I choose not to buy a chair from Herman Miller, that doesn’t mean I don’t get to have a chair; it just means I have to buy a different brand of chair.
-Herman Miller can only command a very high price for its chairs if, a) a great many of its potential customers believe their chairs are of very high quality, and b) those customers have sufficient money to pay for them.
+Herman Miller can only command a very high price for its chairs if, a) a great many of its potential customers believe its chairs are of very high quality, and b) those customers have sufficient money to pay for them.
 Herman Miller’s ability to command those high prices will be undermined to the degree that other chair makers enter the marketplace and offer high-quality chairs as well.
 If, however, Herman Miller were the only chair maker in the world, its position would be much different, and the market’s responses to its pricing signals would be distorted.

 This is, arguably, the position in which journal publishers find themselves.
 So let’s start with their situation.